 “They fired at us first, Chips.
 Owen was probably hit in the first barrage.”

-“But he wasn’t fuckin’ dead, was he Hemi?
+“But he wasn’t fuckin’ dead, was he, Hemi?
 He was not fuckin’ dead.
-And She fuckin’ knew it—we all knew it Hemi.
+And she fuckin’ knew it—we all knew it, Hemi.
 And as soon as we knew it, we should have aborted the fuckin’ dive and saved fuckin’ Owen!”

 “You know she could never turn over this boat like that.”

-“That is why that’s the fuckin’ hard call Hemi.
+“That is why that’s the fuckin’ hard call, Hemi.
 That’s the actual fucking burden of command.”
 Chips was breathing hard through her nostrils, barely able to keep the binoculars raised, and repeatedly interrupting her scanning arc of the horizon and beginning again.
 “You’re guilty too, Hemi Howell.
 Don’t fuckin’ think this is all on fuckin’ Percy.
 You could have easily aborted the dive.”

 Hemi looked off at the ocean.
 “But I did not.
 I made the decision I did in the moment.
 Aborting the dive did not even occur to me.
-I did what I was supposed to do as the Deck Boss.”
+I did what I was supposed to do as Deck Boss.”

 “And that right fuckin’ there is why I’m leaving this fuckin’ boat.
-I respect you Hemi, and I like workin’ with you.
-But this boat is hers from fuckin’ bridge to fuckin’ keel, and she’s a fuckin’ stubborn piece of fuckin’ dried shit the odor of which is foulin’ the fuckin’ air of my whole fucking life right now.
-Yours too… Fuck.”
+I respect you, Hemi, and I like workin’ with you.
+But this boat is hers, from fuckin’ bridge to fuckin’ keel, and she’s a fuckin’ stubborn piece of fuckin’ dried shit the odor of which is foulin’ the fuckin’ air of my whole fucking life right now.
+Yours, too . . .
+Fuck.”

 Hemi looked through the sextant and adjusted it with slow, smooth motions, watching the bright star in the finder fall from the sky to meet the rising black pool of the horizon line.
-He noted their position on his clipboard, and climbed silently down off the bridge.
+He noted their position on his clipboard and climbed silently down off the bridge.

 They continued to run at high speed on the surface for the rest of the night.
 At dawn the Prospect dove, and they moved slowly under the remaining contested territory, tracing the gradual rise of the continental shelf as it approached the shore.
 They surfaced about midday well inside the area controlled by the Eastern Coastal Collective.
 That Authority aggressively defended open commerce in the waters leading into Stilt City.
-This police protection of free trade had led in the last 20 years to the rapid growth of what had come to be known worldwide as Stilt City.
-This policing was also the root cause of the heavy contesting of the waters further out from the Collective’s control.
+This police protection of free trade had led in the last twenty years to the rapid growth of what had come to be known worldwide as Stilt City.
+This policing was also the root cause of the heavy contesting of the waters farther out from the Collective’s control.

 The Prospect moved into Stilt City under a high gray sky.
 The seas were calm and the air was warm.
 Percy had Hemi open the big cargo hatch on the deck and fresh air blew through it and down into even the deepest and most stagnant bilge wells of the ship.

 They passed a number of Collective enforcement ships holding station in an array around the protected waters as cargo vessels made the run into the city.
 But, as was customary, those ships did not interfere with anyone who was not interfering with another ship.
-They were there to stop other Authorities from delaying or preventing cargo moving into or out of their port.
+They were there to stop other Authorities from delaying or preventing cargo from moving into or out of their port.
 The policy here was that policing the contents of cargo boats was a matter for the Authority forces on land.